 Is pet insurance tax deductible?

 In the vast majority of cases, pet insurance is not tax-deductible.
 But, there are exceptions, including relying on a service or guide dog for a disability, not including emotional support animals.
 According to IRS publication 502, you may be able to deduct medical expenses, which include buying, training, and maintaining such an animal.
-Maintenance usually covers food, grooming, and it may cover insurance policies that contribute towards veterinary care.
+Maintenance usually covers food, and grooming, and it may cover insurance policies that contribute towards veterinary care.

 There are many things to consider when deciding whether pet insurance is worth it for your dog and which insurance company and policy to choose.
 We hope you feel armed with the information you need to make the right decision using our pet insurance 101 guide.
 Each of the pet insurance providers above offers excellent coverage.
 Still, each offers different positives that might make one option better for you over another.
 Always choose the one that suits you and your needs best.